-Challenge number Detail of challenge 1 Baseline assessments and observations in the Early Years indicate that children from disadvantaged backgrounds generally have poorer speech, language and communication skills than their non-disadvantaged peers.
-Some pupils have identified language development issues, indicating poor listening, oracy and comprehension skills.
+Challenge number Detail of challenge 1 Baseline assessments and observations in the Early Years indicate that children from disadvantaged backgrounds generally have poorer language and communication skills.
+This is related to appropriate social communication skills such as turn taking, eye contact, listening and expected behaviour towards others in different social situations.
 Early Years staff have reported that speaking and listening skills are less proficient in some Pupil Premium pupils and this is also true across the school.
-Some pupils have missed out on language opportunities through play and by listening to sequenced instructions and regular storytelling in their early years.
-2 Early and regular phonics assessments and observations indicated that disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This has a negative impact on their development as readers.
+Early childhood and family experiences have played a part in this.
+2 Early and regular phonics assessments and observations indicated that disadvantaged pupils generally have greater difficulties with phonics than their peers due to lack of parental knowledge and support from home.
+This can have a negative impact on their development as readers.
 3 Due to financial constraints some families require support in order for their children to fully engage in the cultural and enrichment aspects of the curriculum including off site visits; residential trips and instrumental music lessons as well as being able to afford school uniform.
 4 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably anxiety issues around change.
 These challenges particularly affect the disadvantaged pupils.
-Teacher referrals for social, emotional and mental health support have increased and 12 pupils (8 of whom are disadvantaged) currently required additional support with social and emotional needs and receive 1:1 support.
+Teacher referrals for social, emotional and mental health support have increased by 50% across 2022-23.
+40% of referred pupils were disadvantaged and currently require additional support with social and emotional needs and receive 1:1 support.
+5 Summative assessment across the school in Reading, Writing and Maths indicated that although percentages of pupils from disadvantaged and non-disadvantaged backgrounds achieve similarly overall, fewer disadvantaged pupils achieve above the expected levels.